DNA and The Effects on Depression

 I believe just because one is genetically predisposed to depression, one can still avoid the manifestation of a depressive disorder in their life.
 This would be accomplished by avoiding the environmental factors that would bring about a depressive episode and by eating a healthy diet, exercising regularly, and keeping a positive attitude.
 A predisposition to some illness is not a certain prognosis.
 If you have depression in your family, it is best to acknowledge the genetics involved, and take every precaution in your lifestyle to avoid a depressive episode.
 Keep a cautiously optimistic attitude that you will live free of a depressive episode.
 Depression is very treatable today, and someday maybe curable through genetic engineering.

-Depression and a Genetic Predisposition for Other Mental Illnesses are Cutting Edge Research
+Genetic Predispositions for Depression and Other Mental Illnesses are Cutting Edge Research